top of page

 We are not nonprofit at this time, and wonder if we may partner with a fiscal agent to apply for the grant?

 If the fiscal agent is a not-for-profit, yes, you may apply.
 The fiscal agent will be the primary and will be subject to compliance according to the Uniform Guidance (as will your organization).
 The fiscal agent should have a Unique Entity ID and a SAM registration.
 There should be a written agreement between the fiscal agent and the organization outlining the responsibilities of each party to the agreement.
-Per section 2.1.3: More than one organization may partner in a single application, but one organization must be designated as the lead applicant, recipient and manager of award funds.
+Per section 2.1.3: More than one organization may partner in a single application, but one organization must be designated as the lead applicant, recipient, and manager of award funds.
 The lead applicant will be required to submit letters of commitment from the partnering organizations confirming their participation in the proposed local model.

 Are organizations located in U.S. Territories such as Puerto Rico and the U.S. Virgin Islands eligible to apply?